bonn0062/GSoD/absolute_beginners_outline.rst

   # Output
   Total number of elements in  array :  12

-This also works for 3D arrays.
+This also works for 3D arrays:

 ::